vioxcd/ff-dashboard/HELP.md

 ##### Why's there so few entries in the favourites?

 It's picked based on **90th percentile!**
-(if it's not there, then probably it's lower than the lowest and is not included)
+(if it's not there, then probably it's lower than 90th and is not included)

 ---